Constrained Policy Optimization via Sampling-Based Weight-Space Projection: Related Work

 \subsubsection{Projected updates}

-In projected update methods, safety is enforced by projecting a potentially unsafe update (typically the effect of one or multiple gradient steps) onto a safe set.
-In Constrained Policy Optimization (CPO) \cite{achiamConstrainedPolicyOptimization2017}, the policy is optimized to maximize a surrogate reward subject to linearized cost constraints and a KL trust-region in policy space.
-Under trust-region and linearization assumptions, CPO can guarantee near-constraint satisfaction at each iteration.
-In~\cite{chowLyapunovbasedApproachSafe2018}, safety is represented as linear constraints within dynamic programming algorithms using Lyapunov functions, which leads to variants of safe policy and value iteration algorithms.

-In the context of LLMs, SafeLoRA \cite{hsuSafeLoRASilver2025} and SaLoRA \cite{liSaLoRASafetyAlignmentPreserved2025} directly projects the LoRA updates to be approximately aligned with a safety-aligned subspace, which is shown to be effective in reducing safety risks during fine-tuning.

-Existing projected-update methods either rely on explicit constraint costs in CMDPs or on access to a pre-aligned model that defines a safety subspace.
-In contrast, we approximate a feasible set in weight space induced purely by a backup controller and trajectory-level safety metrics, without explicit constraint costs or an aligned reference model.
+Projected-update methods enforce safety by projecting a potentially unsafe update onto a safe set.
+CPO~\citep{achiamConstrainedPolicyOptimization2017} optimizes a surrogate reward subject to linearized cost constraints and a KL trust-region in policy space, while Lyapunov-based methods~\citep{chowLyapunovbasedApproachSafe2018} represent safety as linear constraints within dynamic programming algorithms.
+In LLMs, SafeLoRA~\citep{hsuSafeLoRASilver2025} and SaLoRA~\citep{liSaLoRASafetyAlignmentPreserved2025} project LoRA updates to be approximately aligned with a safety-aligned subspace.
+In contrast, we approximate a feasible set in weight space induced purely by a backup controller and safety metrics, without explicit constraint costs or an aligned reference model.